 Whilst many outlets sell the OC-1 media, very few seem to offer the specialist filters - I could omly find around four in the UK.
 The OC-1 filter has more complex internals than a sand filter, it includes the OC-1 media, and is surprisingly competetively priced against a comparable bobbin-wound sand filter.
 During my searches I also found OC-1 filters offerred by AstralPool, but these seemed expensive and only available on the continent.
 AstralPool appear to be part of the Fluidra group, as are Certikin.

 The OC-1 filter is similar to the well-known sand filter, it's hard to see any difference from the outside.
 On the inside however it has both lower laterals and a set of top laterals.
 The top laterals diffuse the water over the entire surface area of the media, and slow down the incoming water flowing through the media: they also prevent any media being sucked into the pipework on backwash.
 The OC-1 filter can't be used with any media other than OC-1, sand would be a disaster.

-The laterals are different from sand filter laterals. in that they have larger rectangular slots which, with the open cell of the media, have far less resistance to the water flow.
+The laterals are different from sand filter laterals, in that they have larger rectangular slots which, with the open cell of the media, have far less resistance to the water flow.
 Although they do not have the array of fine slits as found in sand filter laterals, they have two rows of slits diametrically opposed to the rectangular slots.
 I can only guess what these slits are meant to do.
 There is no slot in the end of the laterals.
-The rectanglar slots in the top laterals face upwards, and in the lower laterls face downwards.
-Both sets of slots are positioned slightly off the perpendicular, whather by accident or design I don't know.
+The rectanglar slots in the top laterals face upwards, and in the lower laterals face downwards.
+Both sets of slots are positioned slightly off the perpendicular, whether by accident or design I don't know.
 There are ten slots in each lateral, and eight laterals top and bottom.